The following are the consequences of violating the Procurement Card policies.

-- Late submission of Procurement Card Document (PCDO) in Kuali Financial System (KFS), 30 days or longer after the creation date of the PCDO document.
+- Late submission of Procurement Card Document (PCDO) in Kuali Financial System (KFS), 30 calendar days or later after the creation date of the PCDO document.

-- Providing insufficient source documentation with the PCDO document.
+- Providing insufficient source documentation on the PCDO document.

-- Any additional violations of campus and UCOP procurement-related policies.
+- Any additional violations of campus and University of California procurement-related policies.

 - If a third violation occurs for the same issue, then the card will be suspended or revoked.
-A cardholder that loses their procurement card privileges may reapply after six months and will be required to complete the new cardholder training again.
+A cardholder who loses their Procurement Card privileges may reapply after six months and will be required to complete the new cardholder training again.

 Card Program Administrator Reserves Right to Revoke Card Privileges

 The card program administrator reserves the right to revoke card privileges of the cardholder and/or department at any time a violation has been confirmed per university policy (please reference BUS-43 for additional information).